-CaveSim program element: Horizontal Cave Exploration Corresponding SD DOE Standards Photos of past CaveSim programs Science 1-PS4-2 Construct an evidence-based account for how objects can be seen only when illuminated. , , Science 2-ESS1-1 Use information from several sources to provide evidence that Earth events can occur quickly or slowly. they exit the cave.
-CaveSim staff teaches about the cave food web, including the Science 5-LS2-1 Develop a model to describe the movement of matter and energy among producers, consumers, decomposers, and the environment. to eat limestone (breaking chemical bonds to get energy).
+CaveSim program element: Horizontal Cave Exploration Corresponding SD DOE Standards Photos of past CaveSim programs Try to avoid bumping into artificial cave formations.
+Students learn that oil & water Science 1-PS4-2 Construct an evidence-based account for how objects can be seen only when illuminated.
+Science 2-ESS1-1 Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
+Look for cave biota (critters, all artificial), and discuss the cave ecosystem after they exit the cave.
+CaveSim staff teaches about the cave food web, including the amazing lampshade spider, which eats fungus gnats, which eat fungus, which eat deceased bats, etc. Science 5-LS2-1 Develop a model to describe the movement of matter and energy among producers, consumers, decomposers, and the environment. to eat limestone (breaking chemical bonds to get energy).
 We can also discuss the formation of sinkholes, and the benefits / dangers that they afford humans.
 Demo available upon request: dissolution of carbonate rocks using weak acid.
-Discussion of how humans use cave-based resources (e.g., limestone, guano) cannot survive in a particular habitat. gypsum) form.
-Topics covered: water flow is usually downhill due to gravity; Science 4-ESS2-1 Make observations and/or measurements to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
+Discussion how some organisms thrive, some struggle to survive, and some cannot survive in a particular habitat.
+Science 4-ESS2-1 Make observations and/or measurements to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
 Thrilled to explore CaveSim in Glenwood Springs, CO, 2018.
 Photo by Chelsea Self, Post Independent.
-3.RF.4 Read with sufficient accuracy and fluency to support comprehension. c.
-Use context to confirm or self-correct word recognition and understanding, rereading as necessary. and to archaeologists and anthropologists.
-Hear a real story about a CaveSim staff member's experience with artifacts while exploring caves in Mexico.
-Students Fine Art 1.VA.Cn.11.1 Understand that people from different places and times have made artwork for a variety of reasons.
+Look for modern equipment in the cave, including rescue cache and vertical caving rope ladder (etrier).
+Students learn that the etrier (rope ladder) is named after the French word for stirrup.
+Students expand vocabulary with the word "cache," which is a homophone 3.RF.4 Read with sufficient accuracy and fluency to support comprehension. c.
+Use context to confirm or self-correct word recognition and understanding, rereading as necessary. between graffiti and art are discussed.
+Fine Art 1.VA.Cn.11.1 Understand that people from different places and times have made artwork for a variety of reasons.
 Fine Art K.VA.Re.7.1 Identify and describe uses of art.
 Fine Art K.VA.Re.8.1 Describe what an artwork represents.
 Elementary students in Cascade, CO explore the mobile cave.